mvab/epigraphdb-breast-cancer/README.md

 │   │   ├── results/
 │   │   └── scripts/
-├── graph_testing_legacy # python-based initial exploration of EpiGraphDB (not a part of the article results) ├── MRconf_poster.png
+├── graph_testing_legacy # python-based initial exploration of EpiGraphDB (not a part of the article results) └── study_overview.png
-├── study_overview.png
-└── query_results/

 ```

-See posters related to this work in the Wiki tab of this repo.
+See posters related to this work in the Wiki tab of this repo:

+* [Poster](https://github.com/mvab/epigraphdb-breast-cancer/wiki/MR-conference-2021-poster) about the early stages of this work presented at Mendelian Randomization Conference 2021.
+* [Poster](https://github.com/mvab/epigraphdb-breast-cancer/wiki/IGES-conference-2022-poster) based on the pre-print v1 presented at International Genetic Epidemiology Society meeting 2022 (Paris).

 ### Project overview